PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 17:37:31
+Last updated: 2024-04-13 17:38:04
-Random Quote: Either get out early, or you get out too late. - Pacho Herrera
+Random Quote: Your pain defines who you are but it no longer holds power on you - Noah